AstarNetwork/astar-docs/docs/xcm/integration/zombienet-testing.md

 6. Lots of useful information will be printed, like commands used to generate chain specifications and commands used to start the network (useful for extracting RPC ports).
 At the end, a table with direct links to node's `polkadot-js page` will be created.
 Use this to interact with chain from your browser.

 7. After a minute or two, block production on both `Shibuya` and `Shiden` should start.
-This will usually happen after **relay-chain** reaches block 11, which will trigger a new session.
+This will usually happen after **Relay Chain** reaches block 11, which will trigger a new session.
 HRMP channels will automatically be configured between the parachains (check the configuration file).

-8. The test network is running and users can interract with relay chain and both parachains.
-It is now possible to deploy EVM and WASM smart contracts, send XCM instructions and do everything else what is possible on live chains.
+8. The test network is running and users can interract with Relay Chain and both parachains.
+It is now possible to deploy EVM and Wasm smart contracts, send XCM instructions and do everything else what is possible on live chains.
 In addition, users have direct access to `Alice` account, which has `sudo` privileges.

 > We will provide automated way of performing these setup actions in the future.